takeshimiao/aws-cicd/README.md

 We are using SAM to deploy/update our API gateway and Lambda function resources, but there is actually a drawback for SAM model...which is...it replaces our underlying API gateway deployment and/or Lambda functions in place (depends on what resource you changed).
 It will impact our API availability in a very short of time, so you need to consider this issue whether break your SLA.
 Pls refer to [slides](https://www.slideshare.net/takeshi_miao/my-thoughts-for-building-cicd-pipelines-for-serverless-applications-sharing),p#4 for more details.

 Take a look on [cd/cf-sl.yaml](cd/cf-sl.yaml) for more details.

+**UPDATE-20190320**:  Now API gateway supports [Canary deployment](https://docs.aws.amazon.com/apigateway/latest/developerguide/canary-release.html) to avoid previous issue.
+Although I still NOT implement in this handson yet, according to my experiences, I recommend you can use the [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/automating-updates-to-serverless-apps.html) to implement the CD.

 #### 4.3 sleep API
 Pls go to [hands-on#1-4.4 sleep API](#44-sleep-api) for reference.